percona/pmm-doc/source/install/aws.rst

    Create credentials for your instance.

-Click |gui.submit| and enter your user name and password in the dialog window that pops up.
+The default user name is ``admin``, and the default password is ``admin`` also.
+You will be proposed to change the default password at login if you didn't it.

 The |pmm-server| is now ready and the home page opens.

 .. _figure.run-server-ami.pmm-server.home-page: